-While email is by no means revolutionary, as it has been around for three decades already, it has one brilliant attribute; it’s lack of central control.
+While email is by no means revolutionary, it has one brilliant attribute; lack of central control.
 From one email address, you can send any information to another.
-If you’re not breaking any rules, then there’s practically no limitations.
 In other words, with an email, you can open up conversations with anyone around the world.

-If you want to reach your product-market fit anytime soon, don’t wait for inbound leads, instead, reach out to people who you think will buy and use your product.
+If you want to reach your product-market fit anytime soon, then reach out to people who you think will buy and use your product.
 Emailing is a great complementary activity to calling.
 Read our article on the topic of prospecting to understand how emailing falls into the complex prospecting strategy and discover the best practices behind a successful automated email campaign.
-Mostly, we pay attention to cold emails (where you’ve never been in touch with your prospect before), however, the email structure we show below is applicable to various types of emails.

 It is therefore important to compose eye-pleasing and easy-to-read emails by using: